 A landmark in the Cornish town from its inception in 1779 until it was decommissioned in 1927, Bodmin jail thence lived various other lives, including a nightclub in the ‘80s, until it was abandoned and left derelict in the noughties.

-That state was how Tudor Hotels came across it in 2016 and struck upon the idea of turning it into a hotel. £65million and five years later, it opened its doors as a hotel.
+That state was how Tudor Hotels came across it in 2016 and struck upon the idea of turning it into a hotel. £65million and five years later, it opened its doors once more.
 As odd as it might be to say it, its new incarnation has remained sympathetic to its former self.
 As much of the authenticity has been retained, tastefully, to maintain the experience, but thankfully not giving way to novelty.
 They could have gutted the building and turned it into a contemporary eyesore, but the notion of staying in Bodmin jail is, well, to spend the night in a jail.

 Walking in, the prison experience is unmistakeable; the mezzanine gangways remain (albeit nicely carpeted), the roof is now a glass atrium, many of the cells’ original doors feature and some of the ironwork has been integrated (cell nameplates are a nice touch).
 And there are points of historical interest, too, notably the ‘condemned cell’, where those sentenced to death were kept separate, is now an exhibition space showing photos of the dilapidated building and its past uses.